Narwallets/katherine-fundraising/README.md

 ### **change_kickstarter_owner**

 Update the Kickstarter owner at any time.
+Only for the Katherine owner.

 ```rust
 pub fn change_kickstarter_owner(